magento/merchdocs/src/marketing/recommendation-best-practices.md

 Metrics are a powerful tool to help you track the success of a recommendation.
 The following best practices illustrate how you can use metrics to create actionable insights:

-- **Viewability %** - This metric measures how frequently a rendered recommendation unit is viewed.
+-  ** **Viewability %** - This metric measures how frequently a rendered recommendation unit is viewed.
 If viewability is low but click through rate is high, consider moving the recommendation higher up on the page to make it more viewable.

-- **Click-through-rate %** - This metric measures how frequently items within the recommendation unit are clicked.
+-  ** **Click-through-rate (CTR) %** - This metric measures how frequently items within the recommendation unit are clicked.
 If a recommendation unit has a low click-through rate compared to other recommendation units, consider deploying different recommendations or moving the recommendation higher up on the page.

-## Labels
+## Labels {#bplabels}

 The label you give a recommendation affects how a shopper interprets the contents as being relevant to them.
 The following table gives guidance on label names.